 If you do not have any children from your ex-spouse, there is no good reason to keep them as a beneficiary.

 If children are involved and you are sharing their financial responsibility with your ex, you may opt to cash out the policy and split the funds.
-If you are providing spousal support, you may want to keep the cash value intact and use it to pay future premiums.
+If you are providing spousal support and financial support, you may want to keep the cash value intact and use it to pay future premiums.

 Court-Ordered Life Insurance